 In one study, subjects who were three and four years post-surgery, who had no problems with alcohol, were asked to drink one beverage containing alcohol.
 All of the participants reported they felt the effects of the alcohol before finishing the beverage.

 Many surgeons strongly discourage drinking alcohol in any amount after gastric bypass surgery.
-After the connection between the surgery and alcohol abuse was discovered, there has been continued research in an attempt to discover the cause of this connection.
+After the connection between the surgery and alcohol use was discovered, there has been continued research in an attempt to discover the cause of this connection.
 The exact cause has not been clear, although there are some possible pre-surgery factors.
-Avoiding alcohol altogether seems to be the only way to eliminate the possibility of developing alcohol abuse after surgery.
+Avoiding alcohol altogether seems to be the only way to eliminate the possibility of developing alcohol use after surgery.

 Risk Factors For Developing Post-Surgery Alcohol Use Disorder